Long Branch: City of Beach Clubs

 City firefighters battle a blaze at the old White Sands, May 1978.
 The city had acquired the 4-acre property including 600-feet of oceanfront in December 1973 for $740,000.

 North End Beach Club ad.
 Long Branch Daily Record, May 1958.
-It later became White Sands.
+It was renamed White Sands Beach Club in 1961.

 White Sands pool, 1960s.
 The beach club that’s gone through several names over 30 years.
 Beginning in 1931, it was the Villa Beach Club, the Sunshine Beach & Pool Club, the Mir-a-Mar Beach Club, the Casino Beach and Pool Club, the North End Beach Club before finally it was the White Sands Beach Club in 1961.